 Obviously, the best kind of music is that which praises and glorifies God.
 Talented Christian musicians work in nearly every musical genre, ranging from classical to rock, rap, and reggae.
 There is nothing inherently wrong with any particular style of music.
 It is the lyrics that determine whether a song is “acceptable” for a Christian to listen to.
 If anything leads you to think about or get involved in something that does not glorify God, it should be avoided.

-Recommended Resources: I Want to Talk with My Teen About Movies, Music and More by Walt Mueller and Logos Bible Software.
+Recommended Resource: I Want to Talk with My Teen About Movies, Music and More by Walt Mueller

 Does the Bible make a distinction between the secular and the sacred?